Sida's work in Democratic Republic of the Congo

 About the work in DRC on FAO’s website

-Millions of people are in need of humanitarian support – in one of the world’s worst humanitarian crises.
-Sida’s humanitarian support gives people access to shelter, clean water, food and healthcare.
+Millions of people are in need of humanitarian aid – in one of the world’s most severe humanitarian crises.
+Sida’s humanitarian aid provides people with access to, for example, shelter, clean water, food and healthcare.
+The Democratic Republic of the Congo is one of the countries receiving the most humanitarian aid in 2026.

-Sida works with international humanitarian and civil society organisations and prioritises the people most in need of support.
+Sida works with international humanitarian organisations and civil society organisations, prioritising those people most in need of support.

-Sida’s humanitarian support in the DRC saves lives and alleviates suffering.
+Sida’s humanitarian aid in Sudan saves lives and alleviates suffering.